Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 The comment section is only visible when a user is logged in, If there is no comment there will be a link to a page where the user can leave a comment.
 Otherwise there will be a link to login.

 ### Register
 The register feature is located in the navbar and is a form that the user has to fill out to be registered.
+When a user creates a account and loggs in a message is displayed.

 ### Login
 The login is located beside register and is avilable for the user to fill out if they have registered.

 ### Categories
 The catgories dropdown menu is located in the navbar and displays different categories.

+### Add Category
+The add category is located in the navbar and lets the user add a category if wanted.
+When a category is added the user is redirected home and a message is displayed.

 ## Future implementation
 ---